Thursday, December 24, 2015

 December 24, 2015

 I celebrate Christmas.
-And 2015 seems to be the year that Nico and Christopher understand why there is an 8-foot tree in the house.
-The tree dons twinkling lights, colorful balls, garland and topped with Mickey Mouse waving a lighted lantern back and forth.
-A reference to guide Santa’s slay to our tree.
+And 2015 is the year that Nico and Christopher understand why there is an 8-foot tree in the house.
+The tree dons twinkling lights, colorful balls, and garland and is topped with Mickey Mouse waving a lighted lantern back and forth.
+A reference to guide Santa's slay to our tree.

-Now before you lash out at their dad about how "I’m a bad parent" let me give you some more ammo to judge me for my boys not fully understating Christmas place in knowing God, Jesus, and birth rights.
-I blame the early indoctrinated from TV.
-The commercials and Christmas specials like the Peanuts or The Grinch or whatever, tend o make my kids think that Christmas gifts are as cool as the commercials and, hat, I can be the Grinch who shouts, "No. Santa.
+Now, before you lash out at their dad about how "I'm a bad parent," let me give you some more ammo to judge me for my boys not fully understating Christmas place in knowing God, Jesus, and birthrights.
+I blame the early indoctrination on TV.
+The commercials and Christmas specials, like The Peanuts or The Grinch or whatever, tend to make my kids think that Christmas gifts are as cool as the commercials and that I can be the Grinch who shouts, "No. Santa.
 Ever!

-The non-stop commercializing of Christmas began November 1, or how I like to compare it: The day after Halloween, when Michael Myers, attacked the same town, he has attacked since I first watched Halloween when I was 3.
-Which only makes me think that Michael Myers should get out more and see the world.
+The non-stop commercializing of Christmas began November 1, or how I like to compare it: The day after Halloween, when Michael Myers attacked the same town he had attacked since I first watched Halloween when I was 3.
+This only makes me think that Michael Myers should get out more and see the world.

 Lately, I have been shopping online.
 It's so convenient.
-And I have been shopping on there so much I wouldn’t be surprised if Nico and Christopher call Hector, the United Parcel Service driver, Santa, since Hectors been to the house every day.
-People are going to think him and I are having an affair.
-Sometimes it’s a ménage à trios of trucks when the FedEx, United States Post Office, and UPS come at once.
+And I have been shopping there so much that I wouldn't be surprised if Nico and Christopher call Hector, the United Parcel Service driver, Santa, since Hector has been to the house daily.
+People are going to think he and I are having an affair.
+Sometimes, it's a ménage à trios of trucks when the FedEx, United States Post Office, and UPS come simultaneously.
 No pun intended.

-Questions from my kids about why these trucks come everyday hasn’t really been brought up by them so need not worry they are questioning CHristmas and the existence of Santa.
-Christmas for them right now is more of a plethora of commands by me, “those aren’t your gifts, don’t touch those boxes, stop touching the tree, leave the ornaments alone, stop messing with the neighbors Christmas lights, no I can’t make you Spider Man, no daddy doesn’t know Santa Claus…because I’ll text him you’ve been naughty!”
+Questions from my kids about why these trucks come every day have yet to be brought up by them, so they need not worry.
+They are questioning Christmas and the existence of Santa.
+Christmas for them right now is more of a plethora of commands by me, "those aren't your gifts, don't touch those boxes, stop touching the tree, leave the ornaments alone, stop messing with the neighbor's Christmas lights, no I can't make you Spider-Man, no daddy doesn't know Santa Claus…because I'll text him you've been naughty!"

-I’m raising good kids though, and they deserve to have a nice holiday for being good in school, having good manners, and listening to authority, at least 60 percent of the time!
-I mean they’re 6 and 7, the only bad thing that they could do right now besides burn down the house, is not want to go to school or challenge my “no.” And I find that the only people who challenge my "no" are adults.
-Being a police officer No is always in my arsenal.
+I'm raising good kids, though, and they deserve a lovely holiday for being good in school, having good manners, and listening to authority at least 60 percent of the time!
+I mean, they're 6 and 7.
+The only bad thing they could do right now besides burn down the house is not wanting to go to school or challenge my "no." And I find that the only people who challenge my "no" are adults.
+Being a police officer has always been in my arsenal.

 "I can't believe you're inconveniencing me," she said.

-If you think about all the bad there is around the world and what adults have done to one and other and the environment, well, Nico, flooding the toilets in the summer of 2015 isn’t so bad.
-Or his brother Christopher using a permanent marker on the refurbished cabinets of my renovated kitchen in March of 2015, is well, child’s play compared to wars, bigotry, lies, cheats and deaths.
+Suppose you think about all the bad things around the world and what adults have done to one another and the environment.
+In that case, Nico, flooding the toilets in the summer of 2015 isn't so bad.
+Or his brother Christopher using a permanent marker on the refurbished cabinets of my renovated kitchen in March of 2015 is, well, child's play compared to wars, bigotry, lies, cheats, and deaths.
 We humans are sure mean to each other.

-I see why there is a mythical character that my sons’ can think exist that will bring joy and good cheer.
-We should all believe in someone like that who gives without thought and sacrifices to make sure the world has at least on good day.
+I see why there is a mythical character that my sons can think exists that will bring joy and good cheer.
+We should all believe in someone who gives without thought and sacrifices to ensure the world has at least a good day.
 We can learn from that selflessness.
-Wait, maybe that person isn’t an aberration.
+Wait, that person isn't an aberration.
 People described like that can be my parents.

-I was putting up our Christmas tree with the help from my boys.
-Finally I trusted them enough to place the good ornaments on the lifelike artificial pre-lit, led, tree.
+I was putting up our Christmas tree with the help of my boys.
+Finally, I trusted them enough to place the good ornaments on the lifelike artificial pre-lit, led tree.
 Some of these ornaments are priceless.
-Thoughts of my kids shaking the tree and causing them to tumble to the ground and shatter created as much fear in me as a cat owner who decides to put up a tree every year.
+Thoughts of my kids shaking the tree and causing them to tumble to the ground and shatter created as much fear in me as a cat owner who decides to put up a tree yearly.

 "You mean putting up a tree?"